 When Aurora, or Roe, Teagarden's acquaintance from the hobby group, "Real Murders", dies, Roe is bequeathed a big old house and a small fortune.
 Roe soon discovers that her generous benefactress has left her more than she bargained for when she uncovers a skull, showing signs of blunt force trauma, hidden in a carpeted window seat in the inherited house.
 Roe sets out to find out who the victim is and how his or her skull ended up in a spinster's window seat.
 Will Roe discover the murderer on Honor Street?

 The Aurora Teagarden mystery series is authored by Charlaine Harris, who wrote the wildly popular Sookie Stackhouse vampire books series, from which the True Blood (2008) series was developed.
+The Sookie Stackhouse books are on the end of the bookshelf in one of the library scenes.
 See more »

 When Aurora is chasing John through the house, she begins at her "murder board" and ends right back there despite having chased him half way around the house.
 It is unlikely that this could happen.
 See more »